clause-bielefeld/clause-bielefeld.github.io/people.md

   <br/>
   __Interests__:
   I am interested in novel, computational approaches to research questions that the Humanities classically answer through introspective methods.
-  My main areas of study and research in these *Digital Humanities* are the (quite disparate) fields of digital literary criticism and cognitive linguistics.
+  My main areas of study and research in these *Digital Humanities* range from digital literary criticism to cognitive and usage-based linguistics.
 <br/><br/>